-This ACGME approved Orthopedic Trauma fellowship has as its vision the aim to produce orthopedic traumatologists who will become leaders in both academic orthopedics and orthopedic traumatology.
+This ACGME approved Orthopaedic Trauma fellowship has as its vision the aim to produce orthopaedic traumatologists who will become leaders in both academic orthopaedics and orthopaedic traumatology.
 The fellowship combines clinical activities associated with basic science and clinical outcomes research.

-The major goal of the fellowship is to assure that the graduating fellows are confident as orthopedic traumatology decision makers.
-As well, the fellowship will provide the graduate with confidence in establishing excellent clinical outcomes and basic science research programs, and importantly, operative skills in managing complex orthopedic traumatological conditions.
+The major goal of the fellowship is to assure that the graduating fellows are confident as orthopaedic traumatology decision makers.
+As well, the fellowship will provide the graduate with confidence in establishing excellent clinical outcomes and basic science research programs, and importantly, operative skills in managing complex orthopaedic traumatological conditions.

 The Carolinas Medical Center Fellowship is of one-year duration.
 Three fellows are chosen each year.
-There are four fellowship trained orthopedic traumatologists that participate in the care of the patients and are responsible for the fellows' education.
-The fellows are assigned in a mentoring relationship to each of the orthopedic traumatologists for three months.
-During these rotations, the fellow is responsible to the orthopedic traumatologist for working with him in the management of his patients and operative volume.
+There are four fellowship trained orthopaedic traumatologists that participate in the care of the patients and are responsible for the fellows' education.
+The fellows are assigned in a mentoring relationship to each of the orthopaedic traumatolgists on a monthly rotation.
+During these rotations, the fellow is responsible to the orthopaedic traumatologist for working with him in the management of his patients and operative volume.
 During this period of time, basic and clinical research will be done based upon the available time.
 Call responsibilities are approximately one night a week.
 This call is from home and only related to orthopedic trauma and fracture cases.
 The fellows are considered Junior Attendings and are expected to learn and be compliant with accepted reimbursement practices.

-The fellows are evaluated four times a year in a 360° evaluation.
-In order to graduate, this must be successfully completed.
+The fellows are evaluated twice a year in an ACGME Milestone Evaluation.
 As well, the fellows will be expected to commence one major research project and finish another major research project.
 The fellows are expected at the end of their fellowship to have one paper ready for publication.

-The Orthopedic Trauma Fellowship program provides $3800.00 for travel.
+The Orthopaedic Trauma Fellowship program provides $1900.00 for travel.
 The fellows are expected to attend the Orthopedic Trauma Association's Annual meeting and one other trauma or fracture related meeting

 Ten working days of vacation are allowed.